 19. White picket fence

 How sweet is a white picket fence!
-I love this place that is giving me all the dreamy country cottage feelings.
 The white picket fence is the perfect choice to compliment the grey house and white accents.
-I also love the neat garden that also serves as a fence.
+It can have a neat garden that also serves as a fence.

 20. Custom carved stainless steel